vadimgh/sayollo-app/README.md

 ## Features
-The app allow basic authorisation, using Passport js, fetching user transactions, canceling transaction (canseletion request will be written to local file on backend)
+The app allows basic authentication, fetching user transactions, canceling transaction (canseletion request will be written to local file on backend)

 instructions to start api: